 City employees who work 20 hours per week or more and are in permanent status are eligible for city benefits.
 Employees are paid every other Friday.
+Here is a printable list of all the benefits available to employees

 Workers' compensation is a state program designed to protect employees who become injured or disabled because of a job-related accident or illness.
 The city covers all regular employees for wages up to 6 months, beginning the day of the injury, if it is necessary for an employee to be off work; thereafter, the city's insurance carrier provides wages in accordance with its coverage.
-Temporary employees are paid in accordance with the Virginia Workers' Compensation Act.
+Temporary employees are paid in accordance with the Virginia Workers' Compensation Act

 Employees must report a job-related injury or illness immediately to their supervisor.
 The Human Resources Division ensures appropriate medical attention is provided through 1 of the city's designated physicians.
 The employee and supervisor must complete an injury report and forward it within 1 working day to the Human Resources Division for processing.